 - a.
-Select each action, then click Add. - b.
-Arrange the order of the selected actions using the Move Up and Move Down icons. - 11.
+Select actions from the Available actions pane. - b.
+Click the Add button. - c.
+Use the Move Up and the Move Down icons to arrange the sequence of actions in the Selected actions pane. - 11.
 Click Next. - 12.
 Specify whether you want AccessStudio to identify the successful completion of the password change task. - The options are No, continue without identifying successful change (no success screen or message displays) and Yes, find the screen that appears upon successful change (capture the success screen of the application). - If you selected Yes, find the screen that appears upon successful change, provide one or more case-sensitive text strings that can accurately identify the screen.
 Click Add. - 13.
 Click Finish to return to the AccessStudio user interface.

-Important: Test all the AccessProfiles before uploading to the IMS Server.
-For more information, see .
+Important: Test all the AccessProfiles before you upload to the IMS Server.
+For more information, see Chapter 9, "AccessProfiles testing," on page 105.